Cognisen

 The winners will not be the fastest adopters but the most honest reorganisers.

-McKinsey's finding that organisations reporting significant returns were twice as likely to have redesigned workflows before selecting AI tools is the single most actionable insight.
+Organisations reporting significant returns were twice as likely to have redesigned workflows before selecting AI tools.
 The technology works well enough.
-The organisations don't know how to reorganise around it.
+The organisations do not know how to reorganise around it.
 That is a human problem requiring human expertise.

 Part III

-Organisations continue broad AI adoption while struggling to measure returns.
-The entry-level hiring freeze deepens, creating quiet concern about talent pipelines.
+Broad adoption continues while returns stay hard to measure.
+The entry-level hiring freeze deepens.
 AI-washing persists until investor patience runs thin.
-The freelance middle market continues hollowing out.
-Employee anxiety increases faster than actual displacement.
-The organisations that communicate honestly and invest in reskilling retain talent; others bleed it.
+The freelance middle market keeps hollowing out.
+Anxiety rises faster than displacement.
+Organisations that communicate honestly and invest in reskilling retain talent.
+The rest bleed it.

-The cohort not hired into entry-level knowledge work in 2024–2028 is conspicuously absent from mid-career talent pools.
-The capability-adoption gap narrows but doesn't close — each AI advance reveals new domains of tacit knowledge that resist automation.
+The cohort not hired into entry-level knowledge work in 2024 to 2028 is conspicuously absent from mid-career talent pools.
+The capability and adoption gap narrows but does not close.
 The most exposed occupations restructure fundamentally: fewer workers doing qualitatively different work, rather than mass elimination.

 The historical pattern suggests AI, like every prior general-purpose technology, creates more economic value than it destroys.
-But the distribution depends entirely on choices made in the next 3–5 years.
-Countries and organisations that invest in workforce transition, redesign career ladders, and build institutional capacity for continuous reorganisation capture disproportionate gains.
+But the distribution depends entirely on choices made in the next three to five years, by those who invest in workforce transition, redesign career ladders, and build the capacity for continuous reorganisation.

 Part IV